johanbook/docs/devops/telemetry.md

 ## MELT

-One typically wants to track metrics, events, logs and traces (MELT) of an application.
+One typically wants to track Metrics, Events, Logs and Traces (MELT) of an application.

+## Logging

+Logs are events logs.
+One should typically add a correlation id to requests incoming to the stack.

+For microservices, one typically wants a centralized logging solution.

+## Monitoring

+Metrics are recorded performance values.

+## Tracing

+Traces are request traces.